I've been an online writer for more than 10 years. I enjoy writing about music, true crime, cats and Canadian politics.

-On October 7, 2017 Crown-Indigenous Relations and Northern Affairs Minister Carolyn Bennett made an announcement.
-The Canadian government has reached an agreement in principle with survivors of the Sixties Scoop worth some $800 million, putting an end to years of fractious legal action.
-She said the move will "begin to right the wrongs" caused by forcibly removing Indigenous children from their birth families.
+On October 7, 2017, Crown-Indigenous Relations and Northern Affairs Minister Carolyn Bennett made an announcement.
+The Canadian government had reached an agreement in principle with survivors of the Sixties Scoop worth some $800 million, putting an end to years of fractious legal action.
+She said the move would "begin to right the wrongs" caused by forcibly removing Indigenous children from their birth families.

-Bennett said a final agreement still has to be reached, but the government has set aside $750 million for individual compensation.
+Bennett said a final agreement still had to be reached, but the government had set aside $750 million for individual compensation.
 They've earmarked another $50 million for a foundation dedicated to reconciliation initiatives.

 All First Nations and Inuit children who were removed from their homes — and lost their cultural identities as a result — between 1951 and 1991 are entitled to compensation.
-If there are more than 20,000 claimants, each individual will receive a payout of $25,000 and if there are fewer than 20,000 each claimant will receive up to a maximum of $50,000.
+If there are more than 20,000 claimants, each individual will receive a payout of $25,000.
+If there are fewer than 20,000, each claimant will receive up to a maximum of $50,000.
 The government is putting aside an additional $75 million for legal fees.

 "This is a day where Canada really is a hero because this is the first country, in a world of increasing divisiveness, that has said we respect and recognize the right to a cultural identity," said Jeffery Wilson, the lawyer who represented the Ontario survivors.
 "No amount of money can compensate for the harm that was suffered, but it's a step in the right direction.
 It's partly symbolic."